CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns The newly deactivated form object if the call succeeded.
+Returns the payment link of deactivated form if the call succeeded.
 Otherwise, this call returns an error.

 <aside class="notice">
 The error code used when you fail to activate form is <a href="#4111">4111</a>